 Full attendance and participation are required to complete these workshops.
 Participants are requested, as much as possible, to have their cameras on.
 We know there are situations where this is not possible, so please send a message to your instructor or the Professional Development host to let them know that you are unable to turn on your camera.
 Our workshops are interactive and include breakout rooms, role play, group discussions and other activities.
 Participation is required.

 After completing this certificate, you will not be allowed to identify yourself as a certified DBT therapist.
 The only approved DBT certification is through the DBT-Linehan Board of Certification.
 We have designed this certificate to meet the educational requirements of the certification process, as well as to begin to prepare you for the certification exam.
 Please see the DBT-Linehan Board of Certification website for complete details about DBT certification.

-Completing this DBT certificate will not qualify you to register with the Ontario College of Social Workers and Social Service Workers or the College of Registered Psychotherapists of Ontario.
+Completing this DBT certificate will not qualify you to register with any college or association, including the Ontario College of Social Workers and Social Service Workers or the College of Registered Psychotherapists of Ontario.
 Please visit those websites for information on becoming a therapist in Ontario.